off-by-some/contrakit/examples/hallucinations/README.md

 print(tomorrow())  # Error: missing required argument
 ```

 Neural networks are universal function approximators—they can learn to approximate any function, including partial ones.
 But standard architectures force them to produce a definite output for every input.
 Softmax requires a probability distribution over output classes, summing to 1.0.
-There's no native way to represent "this input is undefined" or "none of these options apply."
+As a result, there's no native way to represent "this input is undefined" or "none of these options apply."

 This creates a fundamental mismatch.
 When you train a network on "Today is Monday, tomorrow is Tuesday" in one context and "Today is Thursday, tomorrow is Friday" in another, both examples are correct.
 But if you ask "What comes after today?" without specifying context, that query has no answer that's correct for both training contexts.
 The network must produce *something*, so it hallucinates.
 K quantifies exactly how impossible the situation is.

 ## What Happens During Training

-We built a simple task: 128 possible inputs, 5 output classes (A, B, C, D, ⊥).
+We built a simple task with 128 possible inputs and 5 output classes (A, B, C, D, ⊥).
 We marked 51 inputs as defined—they should map to A, B, C, or D. The remaining 77 were undefined—they should map to ⊥.
 Training used 51 defined examples plus 3 undefined examples explicitly labeled ⊥.
 The other 74 undefined cases never appeared in training.

 The network learned the 51 defined examples perfectly.
 On those inputs, it achieved 100% accuracy with 98.85% confidence.
 On the 74 undefined test inputs—ones it had never seen—it fabricated answers 96.1% of the time with 59.54% confidence.
 That confidence sits between random guessing (20%) and learned certainty (98.85%), suggesting the network blends nearby training patterns rather than abstaining.

 This behavior held across architectures.
 We tried adding a separate "definedness head"—a second output branch trained specifically to detect undefined inputs.
-Testing across 9 training compositions with 3 random seeds each (54 total runs), the definedness head reduced hallucination by 0.6 percentage points on average, from 89.4% to 88.7%.
+Testing across 9 training compositions with 3 random seeds each (54 total runs), this definedness head reduced hallucination by 0.6 percentage points on average, from 89.4% to 88.7%.
 It achieved 100% ($\pm$0.0%) accuracy on the three undefined training examples but only 4.3% ($\pm$0.6%) on the 74 unseen undefined test cases.
 The head memorized specific examples rather than learning the concept.

 ![Model Comparison](experiment_2/model_comparison.png)

 ## When Networks Learn Uncertainty

 One experiment behaved differently.
 We designed a task where the same input appears with conflicting labels in the training data.
-Two rules apply to all possible (X,Y) input pairs.
-The X-rule says output Z equals X. The Y-rule says output Z equals NOT Y. These rules agree for inputs (0,1) and (1,0) but contradict for (0,0) and (1,1).
+Two rules apply to all possible (X,Y) input pairs: the X-rule says output Z equals X, while the Y-rule says output Z equals NOT Y. These rules agree for inputs (0,1) and (1,0) but contradict for (0,0) and (1,1).
 The training set contains equal numbers of examples from each rule.
-The model sees (0,0)→0 in some examples and (0,0)→1 in others.
+As a result, the model sees (0,0)→0 in some examples and (0,0)→1 in others.

 We computed $K = 0.0760$ bits from the task structure before training.
 The Total Variation Gap bounds minimum error at 5.1% when forced to make binary predictions—perfect accuracy is mathematically impossible.